Xoid-FNCS/Fortnite-Stealer/README.md

 To launch Fortnite using the victim's account:

 1. **Download and Set Up Aerial Launcher**
-   - Get Aerial Launcher from https://github.com/Ciensprog/Aerial-Launcher/releases.
+   - Get Aerial Launcher from [Aerial Launcher](https://github.com/Ciensprog/Aerial-Launcher/releases).
    - After installation, navigate to the bottom right of the Aerial Launcher's side navigation bar and select **Authorization Code**.

 2. **Get the Authorization Code**